Sign up to receive beautynews, product samples, couponsand more.

 To see the best results with whichever option you choose, be sure to follow these simple steps.

-2. Moisturize afterwards.
 To soothe your skin after removing those unwanted hairs, apply a moisturizer formulated with aloe vera water.
-Try the L’Oréal Paris Hydra Genius Daily Liquid Care – Normal/Oily Skin, L’Oréal Paris Hydra Genius Daily Liquid Care – Normal/Dry Skin, L’Oréal Paris Hydra Genius Daily Liquid Care – Extra Dry Skin.
+Try the L’Oréal Paris Hydra Genius Daily Liquid Care – Normal/Oily Skin, L’Oréal Paris Hydra Genius Daily Liquid Care – Normal/Dry Skin, or L’Oréal Paris Hydra Genius Daily Liquid Care – Extra Dry Skin.

 Next: 8 Shaving Mistakes You Could Be Making—and What to Do Instead